We are well acquainted with doing annoying things for our kids.

 If you’re financially self-sufficient, your life insurance needs are less about a contingency plan for retirement and other expenses.

-One important exception is people with estates worth more than $11.58 million.
-You’re subject to estate tax when you own that much.
+One important exception is people with estates worth more than $13.99 million.
+You’re subject to estate tax when you own that much (and in some states, you can be subject to state estate tax or inheritance tax at lower values, so check your applicable state law).
 If your assets aren’t easy to convert into cash (like a ranch or other property your family wouldn’t want to sell), a life insurance benefit can cover estate tax obligations and save your family from the headache and heartache of selling property they wouldn’t want to part with.

 It’s worth noting that life insurance benefits generally aren’t taxable.